jjvanzon/JJ.Canonical/CONTRIBUTING.md

 ### New Extensions

-As mentioned, project suffixed with `.Core` can contain extensions that not yet existed in the suffix-free code.
+The `.Core`-suffixed projects can contain new code developed independently of the `legacy` branch.
 We don't stop new developments just because the main code is a code freeze from long ago.
 We add new things we'd like.

 ### Copies from New